PRIDE RUN 2022 Results: https://liveresults.finchhouse.org/#edpride22.csv

-We've plans in the making for an after-race social on the Friday night, and a relaxed start for Saturday morning with the Pride March, and you're all welcome to join in with the EFR contingent!
+It's a relaxed start on Saturday morning with the Pride March departing from the Scottish Parliament at 13.00, and we'd love you all to join in with the EFR contingent!

-Cake & bake sale to raise money for youth homelessness charity the Rock Trust.
+Cake & bake sale to raise money for our designated charity (to be released shortly).
 Baked contributions welcome!

 Costumes, colour, and rainbows STRONGLY encouraged!!!